VaeluxV/MQTT-Logstash-Elastic-bridge-install-script/README.md

 > Tested on a clean install ubuntu server 24.04 LTS with SSH only.
 I cannot guarantee this will work on other systems.

+*The usecase for this script is pretty specific.
+However it is now here if you need it!*

 ~ Valerie